YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 4.5.
 The DevOps Guide
-The DevOps Guide contains information on how-to develop, operate and maintain the Application from a devops / developer perpective.
+The DevOps Guide contains information on how-to develop, operate and maintain the Application from a DevOps / developer perspective.

 ### 4.6.
 The Maintenance and Operations Guide
-The Maintenance and operations Guide contains information on how-to maintain and operate the Application.
+The Maintenance and Operations Guide contains information on how-to maintain and operate the Application.